 Motivational Interviewing: An Evidence Based Approach for Use in Medical Practice

-Any healthcare professional who is in a position to create or support a plan of care is invited to attend.
+Any healthcare professional who is in a position to create or support a plan of care is encouraged to attend.

 Medical staff: MD, PA, NP, RN, LVN/LPN, CMA, RDN, PT...